 Taurine is another nutrient you should look for in the ingredient list.
 While it is not as essential to dogs as it is for cats, taurine still provides several benefits.
 It helps strengthen the heart muscles, and a lack of taurine can lead to eye problems and urinary tract issues.
 Taurine is an ingredient in many of the brands we have listed, and you can also purchase it as a supplement.

 When choosing a dog food brand to feed your pet during a yeast infection, keep the carbohydrates as low as possible.
 Stick to complex carbs like sweet potatoes and raspberries and avoid simple ones like corn and potatoes.
 Our top choice, Blue Buffalo Wilderness Grain-Free Dry Dog Food, is a perfect example of high-quality food that meets our requirements.
 It has chicken listed as its first ingredient and includes plenty of fruits and vegetables.
 It also contains omega fats and LifeSource bits to help boost the immune system.
 Another smart choice is our pick for the best value.
-Nature’s Recipe Dry Dog Food is less expensive, has chicken a the main ingredient, is fortified with vitamins, minerals, and omega fats, and has no corn, wheat, or soy.
-The only downside is that it doesn’t have real fruits and vegetables listed in the ingredients.
+Purina ONE Natural True Instinct With Real Turkey & Venison is less expensive while still including lots of high-quality ingredients.
+This yeast-free dog food is packed with the protein, vitamins, and minerals your dog needs.
 Both brands are very popular with our pets and provide a complete meal.